GregWaters/Golem/docs/tokens.md

 `null`
 - Can be specified in the place of a type in function return values to tell the compiler that the function does not return a value.

+`extern`
+- Used directly before the `func` keyword to tell the compiler that there is no code block beneath the parameter list (this must be done due to the lack of semicolons for explicit statement-termination), and that the linker will find the function and link it to the definition.

 # Other
 `,` - Comma: